 c. submissions that exceed the word limit or do not meet the minimum word count as outlined under each category description.

-2.15 Entrants and submissions that do not meet all rules and regulations set out in these guidelines are not eligible for the program and adjudication process.
+2.15 Entrants and submissions that do not meet all rules and regulations set out in these guidelines are not eligible for the program and adjudication process, including formatting guidelines.

 2.16 For the purposes of the Nova Writes program, eligible creative writing submissions are defined as short form and long form creative non-fiction, novel, poetry, short story, writing for children/young adult, and short forms (formes courtes) in the French-language prize.
 Please note that readers and judges have the same prerogative as any reader at a publishing house, which is to stop reading any manuscript whose first few pages are rife with spelling and grammatical errors.